yoselalberto/Cleaning-and-Getting-Data-Course-Project/Readme.md

 3. Load all files of interest
 4. Add variable names
 5. Add subject of each observation
-6. It add decriptive activity names
+6. It add descriptive activity names
 7. Merges train and test data
-8. Extract variables of interest, turns data into a long tidy data frame, compute the mean of each variable for each activity for each subject
+8. Extract variables of interest
+9. Compute the mean of each variable for each activity for each subject
 9. Finaly, the data is exported